 • Skills: Including your soft skills and hard skills.

-• Behaviour: How you respond to each and every question, including your stability and composure.
+• Behaviour: How you respond to each question, including your stability and composure.

 • Punctuality: The way you manage time and situations.